$\mathbf{\beta}$-delayed proton emission from $\mathbf{^{11}}$Be in effective field theory

+over the whole continuum leading to the sum rules \mbox{$B_{\text{F}}=1$} and $B_{\text{GT}}=3$.
+In the halo picture, we therefore expect beta-strengths $B_{\text{F}}$ and $B_{\text{GT}}$ to be at most $1$ and $3$, respectively, when integrating over the available $Q$-window.
 At LO where the full non-perturbative solution for a zero-range interaction is used in the incoming as well as outgoing channel, the sum rule is always satisfied.
 At NLO where range corrections are included, the sum rule puts strong constraints on the ranges in the incoming and outgoing channels such that only certain combinations are allowed.

-\paragraph{\bf Hadronic current without final state interactions.} The amplitude for the charge changing weak transition of a two-body system is illustrated as diagram $(a)$ of Fig.~\ref{fig:Feynman}.
+\paragraph{\bf Hadronic current without resonant final state interactions.} The amplitude for the charge changing weak transition of a two-body system is illustrated as diagram $(a)$ of Fig.~\ref{fig:Feynman}.
 It was first calculated in pionless EFT by Kong and Ravndal \cite{Kong:1999tw}.
 The corresponding hadronic current can be written as \cite{Ryberg:2013iga}

 where $\sigma_0$ is the Coulomb phase and $C^2(\eta_p)$ is the Sommerfeld factor from Eq.~(\ref{eq:Sommerf}).
-In the $^{10}\text{Be}- p$ system, the Sommerfeld parameter is $\eta_p = \alpha Z_pZ_c m_R/|\mathbf{p}|$, with $Z_p = 1$ and $Z_c = 4$.
+In the $^{10}\text{Be}- p$ system, the Sommerfeld parameter is $\eta_p = \alpha Z_pZ_c m_R/|\mathbf{p}|=k_C/|\mathbf{p}|$, with $Z_p = 1$ and $Z_c = 4$.

-\paragraph{\bf Hadronic current with final state interactions.} The current \eqref{eq:Cb-amp} includes only the final state interaction from the exchange of Coulomb photons.
-We now consider strong final state interactions whose signature is a low-lying resonance in the $^{10}\text{Be}-p$ channel up to NLO.
+\paragraph{\bf Hadronic current with resonant final state interactions.} The current \eqref{eq:Cb-amp} includes only the final state interaction from the exchange of Coulomb photons.
+We now consider resonant final state interactions whose signature is a low-lying resonance in the $^{10}\text{Be}-p$ channel up to NLO.
 These contributions are shown as diagrams $(b)$ and $(c)$ of Fig.~\ref{fig:Feynman}.
 Diagram (c) contributes only at NLO to the amplitude.
-It arises from a two-body current (with known coupling strength) that appears as a result of the energy-dependent interactions used in the initial state (see Eq.~ \eqref{eq:Lsigma}) and the final state (see Ref.~\cite{Higa:2008dn}).
+It arises from a two-body current (with known coupling strength) that appears as a result of the energy-dependent interactions used in the initial state (see Eq.~\eqref{eq:Lsigma}) and the final state (see Ref.~\cite{Higa:2008dn}).
 The thin double line together with the shaded ellipses that represent Coulomb Green's functions as depicted in diagram $(b)$ essentially combine to the strong scattering amplitude $T_{CS}$ given either in Eq.~\eqref{eq:tcs-resonance} or \eqref{eq:tcs-neg_a}~\cite{Higa:2008dn,Kong:1999tw}.

 The degrees of freedom in Halo EFT are the emitted outgoing proton and $^{10}$Be.
 Our treatment of the resonance follows Ref.~\cite{Higa:2008dn}.
 The corresponding strong scattering amplitude modified by Coulomb corrections is~\cite{Higa:2008dn}